CodyTolene/The-Wand-Company-Pip-Boy-3000-Mk-V-Community-Guide/Known Issues/List of common Faults.md

 If the screen is blank and there is also no sound or lights on the rad meter then there may be a larger issue.
-To check the screen functions you can use the "Factory test" or "demo" function withtin the maintenance tab of the [Pip-boy](https://pip-boy.com/3000-mk-v/maintenance) website.
-If the problem persists and normal [troubleshooting](https://github.com/beaverboy-12/The-Wand-Company-Pip-Boy-3000-Mk-V-Community-Guide/blob/main/Individual%20Guides/Basic%20device%20Info%20and%20Troubleshooting.md) doesnt work then please follow the link [here](https://www.thewandcompany.com/contact-us/) to contact the manufacturer for futher help.
+To check the screen functions you can use the "Factory test" or "demo" function within the maintenance tab of the [Pip-boy](https://pip-boy.com/3000-mk-v/maintenance) website.
+If the problem persists and normal [troubleshooting](https://github.com/beaverboy-12/The-Wand-Company-Pip-Boy-3000-Mk-V-Community-Guide/blob/main/Individual%20Guides/Basic%20device%20Info%20and%20Troubleshooting.md) doesn't work then please follow the link [here](https://www.thewandcompany.com/contact-us/) to contact the manufacturer for further help.